PPerrine1/cs550-adversarial-search/README.md

 which creates an instance of whatever strategy you passed in as red and then take turns calling play on the different strategies with the evolving game board.

 Hints:  This is a rather complicated program and it is easy to make mistakes.
+To get an A+ we can write a GUI...

 Design for testability and make sure that small components of your algorithm are working.
 There are a number of predefined board configurations in boardlibrary.
 It is strongly suggested that you work through some of these by hand.
 ### Suggestions: